-Massive video data floods the web and media daily with the rapid growth of portable devices equipped with cameras, such as AR glasses, smartphones, UAVs, and robots.
-However, direct utilization of user-generated video data for solving target task problems is nontrivial, as annotating them is time-consuming and expensive.
+However, direct utilization of user-generated video data to solve target task problems is nontrivial, as annotating them is time-consuming and expensive.
 One potential approach to tackle this problem is to learn generic representations from unlabeled video streams that can transfer to diverse downstream visual tasks.
 Video Representation Learning (VRL) (Fernando et al., 2017; Piergiovanni et al., 2020; Qian et al., 2021; Pan et al., 2021) methods allow learning spatial and temporal features from input video frames in a self-supervised manner without any human annotations.
 A caveat to such pre-training for video tasks is that, unlike image-based tasks with static information of objects in instances, video-based tasks involve temporal causality; that is, successive frames are strongly correlated in their semantics.

-Recently, Masked Video Autoencoder (MVA) (Tong et al., 2022; Feichtenhofer et al., 2022), which learns to reconstruct randomly masked spatiotemporal regions in video clips, has shown impressive performance on various video-based problems.
-Yet, critical challenges remain in efficiently exploiting the spatiotemporal information in real-world videos: (1) Tokens (a pair of two temporally successive patches in the same space) in videos are not equally valuable to reconstruct, as the amount of their information not only depends on spatial importance but also on temporal redundancy.
+Recently, Masked Video Autoencoder (MVA) (Tong et al., 2022; Feichtenhofer et al., 2022), which learns to reconstruct randomly masked spatiotemporal regions in video clips, has shown impressive performance on various videobased problems.
+Yet, critical challenges remain in efficiently exploiting the spatiotemporal information in realworld videos: (1) Tokens (a pair of two temporally successive patches in the same space) in videos are not equally valuable to reconstruct, as the amount of their information depends not only on spatial importance but also on temporal redundancy.
 (2) Learning representations from videos is infeasible without a huge computing budget.
 MVA approaches (Feichtenhofer et al., 2022; Wang et al., 2023b;c) that reconstruct the whole video require excessively large amounts of computations, making it impractical without access to a substantial GPU cluster.
-For example, VideoMAE (Tong et al., 2022) takes about 27 hours to pre-train for 800 epochs with ViT-B using 64 NVIDIA V100 (32GB) GPUs, and ST-MAE (Feichtenhofer et al., 2022) takes about 35.8 hours to pre-train for 800 epochs with ViT-L using 128 NVIDIA A100 (80GB) GPUs.
+For example, Video-MAE (Tong et al., 2022) takes about 27 hours to pre-train for 800 epochs with ViT-B using 64 NVIDIA V100 (32GB) GPUs, and ST-MAE (Feichtenhofer et al., 2022) takes about 35.8 hours to pre-train for 800 epochs with ViT-L using 128 NVIDIA A100 (80GB) GPUs.